starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 ```
 #### description <!-- omit from toc -->
 Return the latest version of the internal staker info for the given staker.
-This function is used for migration purposes.
-It converts legacy staker info types to the latest version.
+This function panics if the staker hasn't been migrated to V3.
 #### emits <!-- omit from toc -->
 #### errors <!-- omit from toc -->
 1. [STAKER\_NOT\_EXISTS](#staker_not_exists)